zenoamaro/react-quill/README.md

 - Fixes an issue where the editor would be instantiated with the wrong value.
 Fixes #50.
 - Avoiding parsing Quill's `dist` directory with webpack.

-#### v0.2.2
-- Added missing `modules` propType and documentation.
-- Children are now cloned so ReactQuill can own their refs.
-Fixes #20.

-#### v0.2.1
-- Link toolbar button and module are now enabled by default.
-Fixes #19.

 [Full changelog](CHANGELOG.md)